The Psychology Behind Eating Healthily

 Recently, the University of Cornell’s Food Lab has been looking into ways to make healthy eating easier for everyone.
 Now a new study has revealed that the habits of healthy eaters weren’t just driven by will power alone.

-It turned out that respondents were inclined to eat healthily due to the fact that it seemed to be a seemingly "normal" thing to do.
+It turned out that respondents were inclined to eating healthily due to the fact that it seemed to be a seemingly “normal” thing to do.